There are a few reasons why your orders may not be importing. The most common include:

-* Please note that reconfiguring the connection will always display default statuses, not necessarily the ones that are mapped for your store.
+NOTE: Reconfiguring the connection will always display default statuses, not necessarily the ones that are mapped for your store.

 Some orders are not necessary to import.
 These include orders that are known to be fulfilled by other services (such as Fulfilled by Amazon when you sell on Amazon.com), orders for digital download items, and orders already listed as Shipped or Cancelled.

 Depending on the marketplace, orders that do not have shipping information, or are missing required address fields, may not import.
-If the error message you see for your store refresh indicates a specific order number is missing information, login to your selling channel and check the order to see which field (address line 1, city, state, postal code, or country) is blank.
+If the error message you see for your store refresh indicates a specific order number is missing information, log into your selling channel and check the order to see which field (address line 1, city, state, postal code, or country) is blank.